mozilla/experimenter-docs/docs/jetstream/configuration.md

 are computed for.
 Jetstream computes metrics defined in outcome snippets for weekly and overall analysis windows.

-`select_expression` in Outcomes supports parametization.
-This enables Outcomes to be reused as values specified in an external jestream config to be injected into the select_expression.
+`select_expression` in Outcomes supports parameterization.
+This enables Outcomes to be reused as values specified in an external jetstream config to be injected into the `select_expression`.
 Outcome snippets look, for example, like:

 ```toml